 So in this post, we will keep track of all the latest Google My Business updates and bring you more clarity on how you can utilize this powerful and free tool.

 Manage GMB Profile directly on Google

-With the recent update, Google pushes Google My Business’s most useful features in a more visible location – the search results page.
+With the recent update, Google pushes Google My Business’s most useful features to a more visible location – the search results page.

-Previously it was harder to use the Google My Business dashboard from a desktop as its URL is longer and not that obvious, so most of the users trying to find this URL would type in Google search for getting the URL from the SERP and again navigate to the actual Google My Business listing.
+Previously it was harder to use the Google My Business dashboard from a desktop as its URL is longer and not that obvious, so most of the users trying to find this URL would type in Google search to get the URL from the SERP and again navigate to the actual Google My Business listing.

 With this new update, you can access your GMB in Google search and maps.

 If you log in with your Google account that manages your Google my business profile, you can access the Google My Business account by typing your business name in the Google search results.

 It is a summary of all the features that you can interact with regularly right in the local search results.
 Now it is easier to have these options right at your fingertips.